CSCI305/csci305-java-lab/README.md

 2. Describe your Player `MyBot`, explaining the strategy you employed and how you accomplished it.
 (5 points)
 3. Using the course notes and any web resources of your choosing, explain the type system of Java, giving attention to the concepts of binding time, dynamic vs. static typing, strong vs. weak typing, and user-defined types (classes).
 Cite any sources you used other than class discussion or the textbook.
 (15 points)
 4. Play a number of games, selecting your various players.
 Do you notice any trends?
 Are you, as the Human Player, able to beat any of the Bots on a consistent basis?
 (5 points)
-5. Read the wikipedia entry on Normal Form Games (http://en.wikipedia.org/wiki/Normal-form_game).
-Also, review the wikipedia page http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock.
+5. Read the wikipedia entry on [Normal Form Games](http://en.wikipedia.org/wiki/Normal-form_game).
+Also, review the Wikipedia page on [Rock-paper-scissors-lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).
 Is it possible to design a Player strategy that is more likely to succeed?
 Why or why not?
 Explain in a paragraph.
 It is possible to answer this question even if you did not finish the Lab.
 (10 points)

 The following questions are for feedback and evaluation purposes.
 Points are awarded for any sincere answer.
 (1 point per question)